Minyahel/quicwork/developmentNotes.md

 * A user datatype
     * fields for username, email, password and admin specification will be needed
 * A post datatype
-    * fields for text, thumbs up, thumbs down, comments, site (link)
+    * fields for text, thumbs up, thumbs down, comments, site (link), posted by, post date
     * can be further expanded to include things like the pay, contract times or other bells and whistles

 ## Routes Required